A lambda calculus interpeter

 LCI can be considered a small (but powerfull) functional progamming language based on the pure lambda-calculus.
 Its features include:

-and are available by default. - List syntax.
+and are available by default.[a,b,c]

-is parsed asa:b:c:Nil
+is parsed as a:b:c:Nil

 (:

-are defined in.lcirc
+are defined in .lcirc

-All features are implemented in the pure lambda calculus.
+).All features are implemented in the pure lambda calculus.

 To demonstrate them, there is an implementation of the N-Queens problem